 The Bitter Truth bitters boasts a range of available bitters from aromatic to citrus to grapefruit.
 They all have an edge and pronounced bitterness that’s definitely for those that prefer a kick.
 For those that truly love the digestif way of life, Bitter Truth offers an extreme measure for those that like something stronger.

 Bittermens does things a little differently.
 Sure, they offer the standard bitters you’d expect, but their exotic bitters really shine.
 Several varieties of chocolate, pecan-vanilla, melon, nut, habanero, and chamomile are just some of the flavors they bring to the bar.
 Assuming you’ve stocked your bar with the old classics above, Bittermens will add a breadth of creative options that help you craft some truly unique cocktails.

 For such tiny bottles, and applied in such tiny amounts, bitters can dramatically change the makeup of a cocktail.
 This list doesn’t even begin to account for what bitters you can make in-house.
-There are a million different ways to make bitters, but keeping a few staples around keeps you flexible when crafting the perfect cocktail.
+There are a million different ways to make bitters, but keeping a few staples around keeps you flexible.